How It Is Done

 Rapid strep test

-No strep bacteria are present.
+No strep bacteria are detected.
 A throat culture may be

-Strep bacteria are present.
+Strep bacteria are detected.
 This means you have

 strep throat.
 Antibiotics can be started